xquery/rxq/README.md

 # Setting up the example-site on MarkLogic 6

-The easist way to see rxq in action is to setup the example application under src/example-site.
+The easist way to see RXQ in action is to setup the example application under src/example-site.

 First, you *need* to download and install [MarkLogic 6](https://developer.marklogic.com/products).
 Second, create an appserver, providing the following details;